 Like so many others, Aldermaston Village had great plans to celebrate the 75th anniversary of Victory in Europe Day.
 Sadly, these had to be drastically curtailed, due to Covid-19.
 Nonetheless, Aldermaston Village did its best to match previous celebrations!

-On VE Day itself in 1945, at the exact time of cessation of hostilities, Villagers gathered on the Loosey and a group photo was taken – the first image below.
-Next is the handwritten caption on the reverse of the photograph, which hangs in Aldermaston’s Parish Hall.
+On VE Day itself in 1945, at the exact time of cessation of hostilities, Villagers gathered on the Loosey and two group photos have survived – the first two images below.
+After the first is the handwritten caption on the reverse of the photograph, which hangs in Aldermaston’s Parish Hall.

 50 years later, on 8th May 1996, Villagers again gathered on the Loosey for a group photograph to match the original one.
 This photo appears next.